PhysicsApps/teaching/docs/contributing.md

 ## Simplest matplotlib plot
 {{embed_app("100%", "500px", "automatic")}}
 ## Animations using matplotlib
+While it is in principle possible to create animations using Matplotlib in Shiny for Python, it requires some additional setup compared to static plots.
+The following example demonstrates how to create an animated plot using Matplotlib within a Shiny app.
 {{embed_app("100%", "500px", "animated")}}
+This approach might lead to flickering in certain browsers, as the entire plot is re-rendered for each frame of the animation.
+For smoother animations, consider using libraries specifically designed for interactive visualizations, such as Plotly or Bokeh, which integrate more seamlessly with web applications.
 ```
 This documentation differs slightly from standard markdown files, as it includes a few additional necessary sections.
 The front matter at the top of the file is used to specify metadata about the tool, such as the authors, categories, tags, and date.